 Going Public: Exploring the benefits of publicly exhibiting work

 Very little research has surfaced about the link between students creating work for a public audience and their academic achievement.
-One of the few exceptions is the Coalition of Essential Schools (CES), which names demonstration of mastery, particularly through public exhibition, as one of its core principles (Coalition of Essential Schools).
-Laura Baker (2007) confirms CES’s belief that the standards of projects are raised when presented to authentic audiences.
-Baker claims that having outside jurists and audience members causes students to invest more fully in their projects.
-It also sets the stage for self-reflection and insight (p.
+The Coalition of Essential Schools (CES), named demonstration of mastery through public exhibition, as one of its core principles (Coalition of Essential Schools).
+Laura Baker (2007) confirmed CES’s belief that the standards of projects were raised when presented to authentic audiences.
+Baker stated that having outside jurists and audience members caused students to invest more fully in their projects.
+It also set the stage for self-reflection and insight (p.
 3).
 No articles were found that used quantitative data to link publicly exhibited work with student effort and academic performance.

 Evaluating the Impact of Student Documentaries

 Assessing the effectiveness of projects that support youth voice is vital in validating them as a means of engaging and empowering at-risk youth.
-Campbell, Hoey and Perlman (2001) explain that youth voice programs instill in students a dedication to social action and use the student created media to impact the broader community (p.
+Campbell, Hoey and Perlman (2001) explained that youth voice programs instilled in students a dedication to social action and used the student created media to impact the broader community (p.
 10).
-Youth media often has a focus on bringing out voices that are typically not heard, such as youth that is rural, urban, at-risk, poor, minority, gay, lesbian, or bisexual.
-The authors point out that Renee Hobbs (as cited in Campbell, Hoey and Perlman, 2001), describes a view that media production is an educational dumping ground for non-readers and low skilled students.
+Youth media often had a focus on bringing out voices that were typically not heard, such as youth that is rural, urban, at-risk, poor, minority, gay, lesbian, or bisexual.
+The authors pointed out that Renee Hobbs (as cited in Campbell, Hoey and Perlman, 2001), described a view that media production was an educational dumping ground for non-readers and low skilled students.
 Despite this negative reputation, youth and staff, through anecdotes, noted the positive effects of youth media, including caring relationships within the programs, social change and advocacy, and career and skill development.
-However, the authors caution that multiple anecdotes are not solid evidence.
-There is an apparent lack of research on the impact of youth media on the students themselves, audiences and society (p.
+However, the authors cautioned that multiple anecdotes are not solid evidence.
+There has been an apparent lack of research on the impact of youth media on the students themselves, audiences and society (p.
 20).
 One piece of literature that was cited was Pennebaker who determined that translating difficult emotional experiences into language changed peoples’ thinking around the experience.
-Figuring out how to describe those experiences using oral or written language helped people cope with life issues more effectively (as cited in Campbell, Hoey and Perlman, 2001).
+Using oral or written language to describe those experiences helped people cope with life issues more effectively (as cited in Campbell, Hoey and Perlman, 2001).
 The question still remains about how to accurately measure such psychological progress.

-Kinkade and Macy (2003) offer a series of case studies describing what is working with youth media.
-They also examine some of the challenges in effectively evaluating the impacts of youth media.
-Measuring the amount of times a story is viewed is only a part of the full picture.
-The impact on individual students in the program is important, but difficult to actually measure.
+Kinkade and Macy (2003) offered a series of case studies describing what was working with youth media.
+They also examined some of the challenges in effectively evaluating the impacts of youth media.
+Measuring the amount of times a story was viewed was only a part of the full picture.
+The impact on individual students in the program was important, but difficult to actually measure.
 It could take years for young learners to be able to articulate which experiences really impacted their lives (p.
 11).
-The article points to evidence that youth media has impacted adult audiences and changed their perception of what children are capable of (p.40).
+The article pointed to evidence that youth media had impacted adult audiences and changed their perception of what children were capable of (p.40).